nikic/nikic.github.com/_posts/2011-10-23-Improving-lexing-performance-in-PHP.markdown

 this value varies with different regexes and input.
 If the number of regexes increases the performance improvement is bigger.
 Additionally in the compiled-regex variant the order of the regexed has less influence on the execution time ([online demo][6]).
-I.e. it is not that important to put the more probable regexes first and the less probable onces last.
+I.e. it is not that important to put the more probable regexes first and the less probable ones last.
 (But it still is important, only less important!)

   [1]: http://en.wikipedia.org/wiki/Lexical_analysis